jzxyouok/YoutubeApp/Pods/Target Support Files/Pods-YoutubeApp/Pods-YoutubeApp-acknowledgements.markdown

 Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 OSS: http://get.fabric.io/terms/opensource.txt

+## Flurry-iOS-SDK

+Developer's use of the SDK is governed by the license in the applicable Flurry Terms of Service.
+Some components of the SDK are governed by open source software licenses.
+In the event of any conflict between the license in the applicable Flurry Terms of Service and the applicable open source license, the terms of the open source license shall prevail with respect to those components.

 ## GTMOAuth2